kkrull/apprenticeship-blog/_posts/2018-07-17-survey-of-error-handling-patterns-go.md

 ### Function grouping

-Looking back at the example code, there are 2 definite errors (input not ending in CRLF and not-well-formed CRLF lines), 1 clearly successful response, and 1 default response.
+Looking back at the example code, there are 2 definite errors (input not ending in CRLF and not-well-formed HTTP request lines), 1 clearly successful response, and 1 default response.

 Why don't we just group those cases together?